Trip Details at-a-Glance

 Thassos Island, Greece

 Crossing the border into Greece, we explore lovely Thassos Island, a beautiful setting of wild, powder-white beaches and charming old villages along the Aegean Sea.
 One hike brings us up to the mountain village of Kastro, and another brings us to the 5th century castle of Neposi.
-We also visit the village of Arnaia, set on the Halkidiki Peninsula, where people will live in traditional ways and occupations include agriculture, bee keeping, and carpet weaving.
+We also visit the village of Arnaia, set on the Halkidiki Peninsula, where people still live in traditional ways and occupations include agriculture, bee keeping, and carpet weaving.

 Rila Monastery / Sofia